andrew/ultimate-awesome/README.md

 - [Awesome-TimeSeries-SpatioTemporal-LM-LLM](https://github.com/qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM) - A professional list on Large (Language) Models and Foundation Models (LLM, LM, FM) for Time Series, Spatiotemporal, and Event Data.
 - [Awesome-AI-Agents-for-Healthcare](https://github.com/AgenticHealthAI/Awesome-AI-Agents-for-Healthcare) - Latest Advances on Agentic AI & AI Agents for Healthcare.
 - [Awesome-Segment-Anything](https://github.com/liliu-avril/Awesome-Segment-Anything) - This repository is for the first comprehensive survey on Meta AI's Segment Anything Model (SAM). .
+- [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".
 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
-- [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".
 - [awesome-opensource-email](https://github.com/Mindbaz/awesome-opensource-email) - Awesome Opensource Email Resources.
 - [awesome-ai-sdks](https://github.com/e2b-dev/awesome-ai-sdks) - A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous AI agents.
 - [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
 - [awesome_OpenSetRecognition_list](https://github.com/gary23ai/awesome_OpenSetRecognition_list) - A curated list of papers & resources linked to open set recognition, out-of-distribution, open set domain adaptation and open world recognition.
 - [awesome-hacking](https://github.com/shmilylty/awesome-hacking) - Awesome hacking chinese version.
-- [awesome-cloudflare](https://github.com/irazasyed/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.
 - [awesome-freedom](https://github.com/hiddify/awesome-freedom) - In this repository we have collected all awesome tools for iranian people.
 - [awesome-cli-frameworks](https://github.com/shadawck/awesome-cli-frameworks) - Collection of tools to build beautiful command line interface in different languages.
 - [awesome-workflow-automation](https://github.com/dariubs/awesome-workflow-automation) - A curated list of Workflow Automation  Software, Engines and Tools.